Reading Branch real ale pubs

 ku.oc.lbrt@bulc(0118) 942 9606

 Back in April 2014 the Club celebrated its 80th anniversary and continues to be at the heart of Tilehurst life.
 Music features regularly at weekends (see website for details).
-Three ales feature at the bar and there are Friday lunchtime specials from the kitchen.
+There are Friday lunchtime specials from the kitchen.
 Both the Assembly all and the Lounge Bar are available for hire.
 Snooker and angling societies, amongst others, are actively supported.

 - Royal Oak